JuliaActors/YAActL.jl/docs/src/usage.md

 ## Behaviors

-What an actor does when a message arrives, is implemented in a behavior function.
-A behavior function must take a `Message` as its last argument.
+When a message arrives, the actor executes a behavior function on it.
+Therefore the behavior function must take a `Message` as its last argument.

 In the following example we define two behaviors `forward!` and `stack_node`.
 There are two methods for `stack_node`, dispatching on `Push` and `Pop`.